-- placing electronic message boards along the Barton Highway and Yass Valley Way early in 2020 to inform road users of changed traffic conditions and provide fog weather warnings to motorists
+- Installed electronic message boards along the Barton Highway and Yass Valley Way to inform road users of changed traffic conditions and provide fog weather warnings to motorists.

 We are collaborating on Yass Valley Council’s Active Transport plan to create an interconnected movement network that will meet the needs of Murrumbateman village into the future.
 An active transport hub will allow cyclists and pedestrians to easily and safely move through the village and create a vibrant, cohesive community with improved health and lifestyle outcomes.
 This will also attract new visitors to the village, enhancing tourism and business opportunities.

 We understand the local community has identified a number of safety concerns including: